WAR OF 10

 Battle is also Important as it heralded the spread of Vedic beliefs

-subjects were forced to pay tributes and had to migrate outwards towards
+their subjects were forced to pay tributes and had to migrate outwards

-the present lands now called as Iran, Iraq, Egypt etc… An Aryan
+towards the present lands now called as Iran, Iraq, Egypt etc…

 In

-other tribes from the Bharat and Persia.
-Guided by the royal sage Vishvamitra,
+with other tribes from the Bharat and Persia.
+Guided by the royal

-this army came on to oppose the Bharat King Sudas (Note: King Sudas
+sage Vishvamitra, this army came on to oppose the Bharat King Sudas

-was also descendant of Puru Dynasty) in battle.
-But, Sudas defeated
+(Note: King Sudas was also descendant of Puru Dynasty) in battle.

 King

-of King Pijavana.
-Divodas had his empire in the regions of Punjab and
+son of King Pijavana.
+Divodas had his empire in the regions of Punjab

-earned fame as a warrior by waging a long war with the powerful non-Arya
+and earned fame as a warrior by waging a long war with the powerful

 Sudas’s

-his grandfather and greatly expanded it.
-He was also supported by the
+from his grandfather and greatly expanded it.
+He was also supported

-spiritual mentorship of his guru, the legendary sage Vashishth.
-In the
+by the spiritual mentorship of his guru, the legendary sage Vashishth.

-process, he alienated all the neighboring kingdoms surrounding him.
+In the process, he alienated all the neighboring kingdoms surrounding

-to combine their strength and defeat King Sudas once and for all.
+a confederacy to combine their strength and defeat King Sudas once

 This